-But nothing complicated here, it is the same way you choose your replacement seat.
+But nothing complicated here; it is the same way you choose your replacement seat.
 It only takes one minute to find out if you should go for an elongated or round seat.
 Pretty straightforward.
-So get ready your tape measure and follow these steps.
+So grab your tape measure and follow these steps.

 Measure the bolt hole distance, center to center.
 The minimum has to be 5.5″ and up to 7.5″ max., and anything in between you are good to go.

 Measure from the center of the bolt hole to the front tip of the bowl.
 If the measurement is 16-1/16″ (408mm) or less, choose a round seat model.
 Anything after 16-1/16″ up to 18-1/16″ (459mm), go for the elongated seat model.

 Ensure you have a minimum distance of 1.5″ clearance between the bolt hole center and the tank.
 Anything short of the minimum distance will interfere with the full opening of the seat and cover.
 Or you won’t be able to mount the seat at all.

 With the measurement obtain, compare with the model you are interested in and see how close it matches.
 If the length (bolt hole to bowl tip) is a bit short or long, you will get that little under or overhang.
 That’s OK as long as it sits sturdily on the bowl.